 Who pays: Sponsors – whether that’s a third party or the portal publisher itself – pay for all content on portals, which is free to registered users.
 This is the same as lead generation and directory sites.

 MIU: The portal’s minimum information unit (MIU) is a post.
 Posts may be written by various authors associated with the publisher, as they usually are on niche media sites, or by syndicated content providers as is the norm on mass media sites.

 Authors: There are many authors at a portal, including the publisher’s own staff and contributing sources.
-All of the free website business models boast many authors, from users at a community site to sponsors at a lead generation or directory site.

 Home Page: With frequently updated content, a portal’s home page can deliver what’s new, as at a news site, or what’s popular, like why honey bees have been dying, and other topics users are most interested in.
 In Mequoda land, we always encourage our clients to consult their Google Visibility Report to find out what their readers are most often looking for.
 And, of course, to balance that with significant evergreen content.

 Video: The portal may or may not have videos onsite.